What to Write in a New Baby Card

 If heartfelt or hilarious doesn’t feel like you, don’t force it.
 A simple message can still hit the mark, especially when it’s paired with a well-designed card.
 These ideas are clean, modern, and perfect for people who want to say something thoughtful, intentional, and easy to connect with.

 🖋 “So happy for your growing family.
-Wishing you all the joy and just enough chaos.”
+Wishing you all the joy.”

 What Not to Write in a New Baby Card